rpungin/bdl-demo/README.md

 iOS app is available in Test Flight.
 Please let me know your Apple ID email address and I will add you to the test group.

+The app is developed using the [Flutter Clean Architecture](https://www.dhiwise.com/post/mastering-the-art-of-clean-architecture-in-flutter) patterns.